Planning to succeed

 Put simply, a business plan needs to state what products and services you plan to provide, how you plan to deliver these to your customers and how this will make money.
 Along the way there is definitely the scope to add detailed analysis of your market and competitors, although I suggest leaving this until you have written down the key components of your business in simple terms, avoiding jargon as much as possible.

-- Business overview - outline the mission statement and vision for your business and its objectives.
+- - outline the mission statement and vision for your business and its objectives.
 Include an outline of the history and current status of your enterprise.

-- Products and services - provide details of the products and services that you plan to offer.
-Describe how you will deliver these to your customers and include key information such as capacity, critical enablers and dependencies (for example, equipment and premises).
+- - provide details of the products and services that you plan to offer.
+Describe how you will deliver these to your customers and include key information such as capacity, critical enablers and dependencies (for example, equipment and premises). -

 If you are already running a business that you are looking to develop and expand, you will probably have a lot of this information to hand.
 For a new business idea, it will take some time to work out some of the details.
 Don’t be worried about using approximations and estimates in the initial plan, as these can be refined and validated as part of subsequent iterations.
 As a start-up you are likely to want to do at least an initial survey of the target market for your products and services, including an analysis of customers and competitors, to demonstrate that a viable business opportunity exists.